Una cronología: una breve historia del Apple Watch

 September 2020: Apple Watch SE and Apple Watch Series 6 are announced

 This time around, Apple introduced two new series of Apple Watch: Apple Watch SE, which was a more affordable option for users looking for a more budget-friendly introduction to wearable tech, and Apple Watch Series 6, which blew all the previous health tracking metrics out of the water with its all new sensor and app.
-You could even measure your blood oxygen level with Series 6, making it the first in its class to feature this impressive functionality.

 October 2021: Meet the Series 7